-German fries or Bratkartoffeln are pan fried potatoes with onions, bacon and fresh herbs as garnish.
+German potato fries or Bratkartoffeln are pan fried potatoes with onions, bacon and fresh herbs as garnish.
 Here is how to make them on the stove top – the oven is not needed.

 Bratkartoffeln are just like cottage potatoes and are wildly popular throughout Germany for all the right reasons.
 Similarly to German potato pancakes they are an incredibly delicious appetizer and also double as a side to Schweinshaxe, Schnitzel, Braised Lamb Shanks, Brathendl (roast chicken) and many other main dishes.

 The name literally means fried potatoes (from braten=to fry and Kartoffeln=potatoes).
 Needless to say the crispy little numbers make an absolutely perfect partner to German beers – for specific style recommendations see below.

-- Potatoes.
-The choice of potatoes is important– use a waxy variety such as Gold potatoes, Red Bliss or new potatoes for their significantly firmer texture.
+Potatoes.
+The type of potatoes is important– use a waxy variety such as Yukon Gold potatoes, Red Bliss or new or red potatoes for their significantly firmer texture.
 The texture is key because typically the potatoes are boiled first and then peeled and pan fried until crispy.
-The boiling step is more of a parboil needed to precook the potatoes and prevent them from sticking to the pan later on.
-Starchy potatoes would not undergo this two step cooking process well and fall apart.
+The boiling step is more of a parboil needed to precook the waxy potatoes until somewhat tender and prevent them from sticking to the pan later on.
+Starchy potatoes like russet would not undergo this two step cooking process well and fall apart.